 Kent County Levy Court is the County government.
 The Levy Court is composed of seven elected Commissioners, six of whom are elected from the districts in which they reside and the seventh is elected at-large to represent the entire County.
 The Levy Court is the highest executive power that exists in Kent County, Delaware.
 It is charged with overseeing the daily operations of Kent County government.

-- Legislation called for taxes to be levied on all land owners in Delaware
+- The legislation called for taxes to be levied on all landowners in Delaware.

 - During the same year, the General Assembly passed an act that allowed the Levy Court Commissioners to elected by the people.